jtesta/ssh-audit/README.md

 ### v3.1.0-dev (???)
  - Added Python 3.12 to Tox tests.
+ - In server policies, reduced expected DH modulus sizes from 4096 to 3072 to match online hardening guides (note that 3072-bit moduli provide the equivalent of 128-bit symmetric security).

 ### v3.0.0 (2023-09-07)
  - Results from concurrent scans against multiple hosts are no longer improperly combined; bug discovered by [Adam Russell](https://github.com/thecliguy).